jacobsc050/projects/README.md

 ### Project Summary

-Using Mark Beck's Qunatum Mechanics: Theory and Experiemnt I explored the quantum nature of light along with mentoring three undergraduate students in the scientific method.
+Using Mark Beck's Quantum Mechanics: Theory and Experiemnt I explored the quantum nature of light along with mentoring three undergraduate students in the scientific method.

 ### What this work demonstrates